ShaunCurtis/Blazr.Weather/Documents/Monads.md

 # Monads

 I know: not the **M** word.
-To everyone it has a different meaning, and elicits the full gamut of reactions: The **F** word of programmers.
+Everyone has their own interpretation.
+It elicits a full spectrum of reactions: The **F** word of programmers.

 The internet is awash with articles that try to explain what a Monad is.
 This is yet another, probably doomed to failure in enlightening the unenlightened.

-As a C# OOP programmer the most important thing to do is open your mind.
+As a C# OOP programmer you need to open your mind.
 Forget the OOP dogma that has ruled your programming life.

 Functional programming [**FP** from now on] requires a different way of thinking.
-It addresses  coding problems that constantly vex OOP programmers from a different direction.
+It has solutions for coding problems that constantly vex OOP programmers.

 Consider this ugly, horrible code [yes it's platform code produced by MS]: